Estuary and Salmon

 Previous grant application cycles have begun with a spring release of a request for proposals, late summer application deadline, and a year-end funding decision.

 Project proposals are evaluated based on their cost and likelihood of addressing high priority ecosystem impairment.
-Proposals are ranked by a technical review committee resulting in ranked project list.
+Proposals are ranked by an independent technical review committee resulting in ranked project list.

 Long-term Commitments for Funded Projects

-Any properties acquired with these grants must be managed for the purposes stated in the grant agreement for the life of the grant agreement.
+Any properties acquired with these grants must be managed forever for the purposes stated in the grant agreement.
 Grant recipients must submit a stewardship plan that identifies how the site and restoration investment is to be protected over time.